aster isn’t just about Creme Eggs, you

 non-biological-looking sex toys.
 By that I mean that generally their

 sex toys aren’t anatomical.
-Tenga’s sex toys look more like executive
+Tenga’s male sex toys look more like executive

 desk toys than they do dicks or vaginas.
 I like this very much,

 because I’m a fan of variety.